adamllryan/notes/CSE5526 - Neural Networks/3b1b Neural Networks Youtube.md

 Then, for each input, we take the average of the cost to get the overall error.

-As a whole, the cost function takes all of the weights and biases as input using our training examples as parameters, and outputs one number telling us our cost.
+As a whole, the cost function takes all of the weights and biases as input using our training examples as parameters and outputs one number telling us our cost.

 But how do we teach the computer to do better?
 We can try to minimize the cost function, which will give us better answers.

 To minimize the cost function, we can use gradient descent.
 We want to find the gradient of the cost function and move in the opposite direction to get closer to our local minima.

-We take the output from the network add the squares of the differences, which gives the total cost of the network.
+We take the output from the network and add the squares of the differences, which gives the total cost of the network.

 ## Back-propagation